audibleblink/gorsh/README.md

 Check out the [official documentation](https://golang.org/doc/install) for an intro to developing with Go and setting up your Golang environment (with the `$GOPATH` environment variable).

 ```bash
 go get github.com/audibleblink/gorsh/...
 cd $GOPATH/src/github.com/audibleblink/gorsh
 ```

+Makefile assumes this project is being built on Linux.

 Be sure to read the Makefile.
 It gives you a good idea of what's going on.
 If enabled in `Makefile`, the `zipcat` cmdlet uses the zStandard compression library which requires `cgo` compilation.